 If you long to get away from it all and have the adventure of a lifetime, a self-drive safari could be perfect for you.
 When you go on a self-drive safari, you design your own itinerary, set your own agenda and have the chance to get away from everything and discover peace, wilderness and beauty.

 Although perhaps it also sounds a little risky or challenging.
 If that’s what you’re thinking, or you just to want to learn more about this unusual format of safari holiday, you’re in the right place.

 A self-drive safari is simply a safari where you set your own itinerary, plan your own routes and drive your own vehicle.
 With safety advice and a fully-serviced, robust 4×4 you can go off on your own, camp in the bush and experience amazing locations – places like Namibia, Tanzania, or even Argentina,- in all their glory.

 This way of going on safari offers unparalleled freedom and independence.
 Imagine camping in the wild under canvas with no one else around you, being able to set your own itinerary and go at your own pace.
-Per this article on huffingtonpost.com, all the above advantages all underscore one thing: freedom.
+All the above advantages all underscore one thing: freedom.
 This is what true adventure is all about.

 Your vehicle comes equipped with everything you need to survive in the wild, from a fridge to a vehicle roof-top tent.
 You can store food and keep it cold, you can wash and you can set up a fire for cooking.

 Having your own 4×4 is the key to all that freedom I mentioned.
 As well as customising your itinerary, you’re also able to select what type of accommodation you have each night.
 You choose how many nights to spend under canvas and how many nights to spend at safari lodges.
 That means you can select the campsites and lodges which offer you the facilities and experience you’re looking for.